SilentCatD/flutter_pannable_rating_bar/README.md

 )
 ```

-The widget also support getting rate value by hovering with `onHover` callback.
+The widget also supports getting the rate value by hovering with the onHover callback.
+It works
-Try this on Web for desktop related device for good "hovering" experiences.
+best on devices that support a mouse cursor, including desktop web browsers.

 ```dart
 double rating = 0.0;